mjaworski96/Backup/README.md

 <path2/name*second_file>
 ```
 # Compare larger files by size
-If file (on source and destination) have the same size and is larger than given value then assume that it didn't change (0 will disable this option)
+If file (on source and destination) have the same size and is larger than given value then assume that it didn't change (0 will disable this option).

+# Checksum part size
+File checksum will be check part by part.
+This parameter is responsible for the size of this part.

 # Guard file (reserved filename)
 File "backup_directory_guard" will be created in target directory (on root level).
 For this reason "backup_directory_guard" filename can not be used on root level.
 This filename can be used in nested directories.